 The small family-owned Mattaponi Winery in Spotsylvania County has been producing wines for more than 20 years.
 When you visit, take notice of the names of the wines such as Wabamin, Miskwamin, and Makadewamin.
 They reflect the area’s Native American history.

-The Hartwood Winery in Stafford, which produces award-winning wines such as Rappahannock White, Merlot and Sauvignon Blanc, will hold a Harvest Festival on October 29 with wine tastings, live music, hayrides, pony rides, games and tours.
-Families will also enjoy two other family-friendly activities: scarecrow making and pumpkin painting.
-The event runs from 11 a.m. to 5 p.m.
+The Hartwood Winery in Stafford, which produces award-winning wines such as Rappahannock White, Merlot and Sauvignon Blanc, holds a Harvest Festival with wine tastings, live music, hayrides, pony rides, games and tours.
+Families can also enjoy scarecrow making and pumpkin painting.

-The intimate Lake Anna Winery will feature its award-winning wines during Oktoberfest on October 22 and again on October 28 during its Haunting Halloween Madness event.
+The intimate Lake Anna Winery features its award-winning wines during Oktoberfest and its Haunting Halloween Madness event.
 The evening includes pumpkin carving, marshmallow roasting, costumes and dancing.

 The winery is not far from Belvedere Plantation, a 64-acre heritage farm built in the 1760s.
 The plantation holds an annual Fall Festival each weekend in October where you’ll find hayrides, bonfires, a cornfield maze, a zip line, and a pumpkin patch, as well as Friday night square dancing.